Aid Groups Warn Of Mounting Challenges To Gaza Operations - UrduPoint

 Aid Groups Warn Of Mounting Challenges To Gaza Operations

+Humanitarian workers already face a slew of challenges getting aid to civilians in the besieged Gaza Strip, and fear that as the Israel-Gaza war rages on they may be forced to halt operations

-Jerusalem, (APP - UrduPoint / Pakistan Point News - 17th May, 2024) Humanitarian workers already face a slew of challenges getting aid to civilians in the besieged Gaza Strip, and fear that as the Israel-Palestinian group war rages on they may be forced to halt operations.
+Jerusalem, (APP - UrduPoint / Pakistan Point News - 17th May, 2024) Humanitarian workers already face a slew of challenges getting aid to civilians in the besieged Gaza Strip, and fear that as the Israel-Gaza war rages on they may be forced to halt operations.

 "There are enormous needs" which are bound to grow, while there is "less and less access", said the head of a European charity, speaking to AFP on condition of anonymity.